vedph/cadmus-doc/migration/graph/mappings.md

   - `metadata`: optional metadata to be consumed in [templates](#templates).
 Metadata come from several sources: the source object, the mapping process itself, and these definitions in the mapping.
 - `children`: children mappings.
 Each child mapping has the same properties of a root mapping, except for those which would make no sense in children, as noted above.

 >Note: the source type is a number where 0=user, 1=item, 2=part, 3=thesaurus, 4=implicit (assigned to nodes automatically added because used in a triple without yet being present in the graph).
-This is not an enumerated value, so that you can eventually add new values by just defining new constants.
+This is not an enumerated value, so that you can optionally add new values by just defining new constants.

 ## Templates